MonetDBSolutions/MonetDBe-Python/doc/introduction.rst

 REMINDER, the Python package monetdbe is an *pre-release* made available from PyPi.
 You don’t need to install MonetDB itself.
 Several rough edges and features deemed urgent are being dealt with before MonetDB/e becomes an official release, but users are more than welcome to try it out.
+Issues and feature requests can be left behind in the issue tracker on GitHub.

+High on our lists are:

+- Import of (mini)parquet and arrow files
+- Remote query processing over multiple :memory: instances
+- Java drop-in jar